szilard/datascience-latency/sum-1bn.md

 C        | 0.7
 java     | 1.2

-This is all about 1sec, and it is the single-thread memory bandwidth of the machine, ~8GB/sec (the numbers are 64-bit/8-byte doubles, i.e. 8GB in RAM).
+This is all about 1 sec, and it is the single-thread memory bandwidth of the machine, ~8GB/sec (the numbers are 64-bit/8-byte doubles, i.e. 8GB in RAM).